apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 JDBC Drivers need to negotiate a protocol version with Kyuubi Server/HiveServer2 when connecting.

-In order to support most HiveServer2 versions (since Hive 0.13.0), Kyuubi Hive JDBC Driver offers protocol version v6 (`clientProtocolVersion=5`) to server by default.
+Kyuubi Hive JDBC Driver offers protocol version v10 (`clientProtocolVersion=9`, supported since Hive 2.3.0) to server by default.

-If you need to connect to HiveServer2 before 0.13.0, please set client property `clientProtocolVersion` to a lower number.
+If you need to connect to HiveServer2 before 2.3.0, please set client property `clientProtocolVersion` to a lower number.

 .. code-block:: jdbc

-   jdbc:subprotocol://host:port[/catalog]/[schema];clientProtocolVersion=5;
+   jdbc:subprotocol://host:port[/catalog]/[schema];clientProtocolVersion=9;

 .. tip::